-I’d want somebody that has some background — I’d want a couple engineers on the crew.
-I would say like a civil engineer, and someone that does software, someone that does hardware.
+I’d want a couple engineers in the crew.
+Someone that does software, someone that does hardware.
 A lot of my projects are based on hands-on design challenges for students to solve problems.
-I’d really like to have access to more of the Ed Tech community that I feel very connected to.
+I’d really like to have access to more of the edtech community that I feel very connected to.
 I would need more physical engineering, because I’d like to hear about the current problems they’re working on, so that I could bring those problems that they’re engaging into my classroom to try to engage my students in solving problems that are going to be there when they get out of school, more realistic problems.

-There’s only so many bridges that can be built, so teaching students bridge building, although it has a lot of purposes, is not the problems they’re going to be facing when they’re out of school I definitely want more access to engineers.
+There’s only so many bridges that can be built, so teaching students bridge building, although it has a lot of purposes, is not the problems they’re going to be facing when they’re out of school.
+I definitely want more access to engineers.
 I would also like to have a group that includes educators that aren’t only from the maths or sciences.
-A lot of teachers that I meet through Ed Tech or through the Hive are all science teachers or math teachers.
-I think that getting English teachers or social studies teachers or art teachers, even, would be really good to be on the team.
-I would love to be on a team with someone who can make change within the Department of Ed.
+A lot of teachers that I meet through the edtech community or through the Hive are all science or math teachers.
+I think that getting English teachers or social studies teachers or art teachers would be really good.
+I would love to be on a team with someone who can make change within the Department of Edudcation.

 What kind of change?

-Change on a big scale, change about assessment — but that’s not a Department of Ed problem.
-But I guess change about programming.
+Change on a big scale, change about assessment.
+But that’s not a Department of Education problem, but I guess a change about [educational] programming.
 Who has access to computer science and who has access to STEM?
 What kind of professional development are we providing the people that are doing these things?
 How much ownership do the teachers in the department have over what they’re teaching?

 I’m in a school right now where teachers are fed lesson plans.
 That can’t be fun.
 That can’t be good for the kids.
-I’d want to have all these people at the table, because that would be a really successful conversation about what the real world needs from these kids and how we prepare them for the real world in teaching a little differently or being a little bit more creative with programming.
-We need to give teachers a little bit more freedom with what they’re teaching, and a little bit less stress about assessments — or at least give them stress about assessments, but let them create the assessments, you know?
+I’d want to have all these people at the table, because that would be a really successful conversation about what the real world needs from these kids and how we prepare them for the real world by teaching a little differently or being a little bit more creative with [educational] programming.
+We need to give teachers a little bit more freedom with what they’re teaching, and a little bit less stress about assessments.
+Or, at least, give them stress about assessments, but let them create the assessments, you know?

-That’s okay.
-It’s definitely a slow process, and it’s such an old institution, that making real change is just happening at a snail’s pace.
+It’s definitely a slow process, and it’s such an old institution.
+Making real change is happening at a snail’s pace.

 That is true.